zigbee-alliance/distributed-compliance-ledger/docs/design/schema-compatibility.md

   - Create a new Schema version (a new .proto file)
   - Implement transactions and queries that can handle data according to its version, including mechanisms for converting generic values into the corresponding schema version.

-While offering a robust solution for handling radical changes, this method requires careful planning and development, which can potentially take a significant amount of time.
+## New version replaces the legacy one (V2 replaces V1)

-### Strategy for Structural Changes
+### Strategy for Compatible changes (Not keeping backward compatibility in API)

-For major organizational changes to the schema, such as splitting or merging schemas:
+For changes that are backward-compatible, such as adding optional fields or extending enumerations:

+**Description:**

+This strategy focuses on updating the schema without ensuring backward compatibility at the API level.
+Since the schemas are compatible, there will likely be no need for migration.

 **Strategy steps:**

 - For each update:
-  - Create a new version of a Schema and state (a new .proto file)
+  - Update the schema by introducing compatible changes (such as adding a new optional field).
-  - Migrate older states to newer schema version.
+  - Migrate old states to the newer if needed.
-  - Remove the states associated with the older schema versions.
-  - Implement transactions and queries for the new schema version.
+  - Update transactions and queries if needed.

+### Strategy for Non-Compatible changes (Not keeping backward compatibility in API)

+For changes that affect compatibility, like adding mandatory fields

+**Description:**

+This strategy focuses on updating the schema without ensuring backward compatibility at the API level.
+Since the schemas are not compatible, migration is carried out manually through a special transaction.

+**Strategy steps:**

+- For each update:
+  - Update the schema by introducing changes.
-  - Implement transactions and queries that are backward compatible, specifically designed for the reorganized schema.
+  - Update transactions and queries if needed.

-These types of changes are relatively rare.
-Implementing backward compatibility and migration can be complex.
+  - Add a new transaction to fulfill new required fields (essentially this is a manual migration via transactions)

 ## Conclusion

 To lay the foundation for future compatibility improvements, it's a good idea to start by adding a version field to each schema.
-This step not only provides compatible updates to schemas, but also prepares the schemas for seamless integration with upcoming compatibility enhancements.
+For subsequent changes, we will then select the most appropriate strategy based on the nature of these changes.